 Welding inspections of steel members or any other connections that bear loads and forces, including the welding of special moment-resisting steel frames and reinforced steel

-Inspections for high strength bolting including the installation and tightening of bolts A325 and A490.
+Inspections for high strength bolting including the pre-tightening and installation of bolts A325 and A490.

-Inspection and testing of all fireproofing to ensure that a structure is in compliance with UBC Standard 7-6.
+Inspection and testing of all fireproofing to ensure that a structure is in compliance with Technical Manual 12-A & Technical manual 12-B.

 Inspection of the application of Shot Crete (pneumatically projected concrete which is applied to a surface at a high velocity).

-Inspection of all drill-in anchors, including expansion anchors, chemical adhesive and/or grouted anchors, and un-reinforced masonry anchors.
+Inspection of all drill-in anchors in concrete including: expansion anchors, chemical adhesive and/or grouted anchors in un-reinforced or reinforced masonry construction.

 Unlimited Inspection & Construction Fabrication